Jenna Andrews: 2014–present: Transition to songwriting and production

 After the release of SexTape, Andrews decided to focus on becoming a full-time songwriter, admitting that she was stuck in purgatory artistically and professionally.
 She worked together with Canadian R&B duo Majid Jordan on their 2014 debut EP A Place Like This as her first project.
 Andrews first encountered then 14 year old Lennon Stella on the set of 2012 television series Nashville, where she found her passion for developing young artists.
 In early 2016, Andrews announced that she had signed as a songwriter for Sony/ATV Music Publishing.
 In February 2018, Andrews joined former Island Def Jam president Barry Weiss' record label Records as an exclusive A&R consultant, signing Stella as an artist for the label and being persuaded by Weiss to add Noah Cyrus.
 She continued to develop other artists such as Zhavia Ward and Lauren Jauregui, while continuing to write and produce songs for Drake, Jennifer Lopez, Jessie J, Tori Kelly, and Lily Allen.

 On 4 April 2019, Andrews and Weiss announced TwentySeven Music Publishing, which was a joint venture between the two.
 Two of the earliest members to join were Jade Thirlwall and Leigh-Anne Pinnock, both members of Little Mix, as they signed a worldwide publishing deal with Sony/ATV.
 Andrews offered them a deal to join after she found out that they never had a publishing deal during vocal production of "Motivate" from their fifth album LM5 (2018).
 She also began working with New Zealand singer Stella Rose Bennett, known as Benee, writing "Supalonely" in 2019.
 Andrews vocal produced the Grammy-nominated South Korean boy band BTS song "Dynamite", which was released on 21 August 2020.
 She worked on the band members' vocal production in three weeks, which were remotely recorded from South Korea.
 Andrews also vocally produced the BTS remix of the 2020 Jason Derulo and Jawsh 685 song "Savage Love (Laxed – Siren Beat)", and co-wrote and vocally produced the 2021 BTS song "Butter".
 In 2021, Andrews co-wrote the David Guetta, Galantis and Little Mix song "Heartbreak Anthem".
 She assisted in the production of Dixie's debut studio album A Letter to Me (2022), as a songwriter and executive producer.
 In 2023 she started a new publishing venture, “Jennasis music” alongside her partner Stephen Kirk, “Sixteen sound”, in partnership with Warner Chappell."

 In 2025, Andrews appeared on the Netflix music docu-reality series Hitmakers.
+Andrews and Stephen Kirk also contributed to the soundtrack for animated film, K-Pop Demon Hunters.

+In 2026, Andrews and Stephen Kirk launched their own record label called "Graffiti Sound" signing artists like Mattie Pruitt from season 23 of American Idol.